Debunking the myths about working with a recruiter

 Lateral moves are always possible when you switch jobs, but it isn’t something we advocate for candidates to do.
 We present opportunities that we feel could be a good match, but the candidate ultimately makes the final decision.
 We don’t push them into anything they don’t feel comfortable with.
 Our recruiters work to understand your career goals to ensure we’re helping, not hindering, your progress.

 Sometimes, a “lateral” move level-wise, can offer a ton of other perks that ultimately make it a better fit for the candidate’s situation.
-It can mean higher compensation and/or perks – flexibility, better commute, remote work, tuition reimbursement, robust training program, etc. – that makes it worth it.
+It can mean higher compensation and/or perks – flexibility, better commute, remote work, tuition reimbursement, robust training program, etc. – that make it worth it.
 Every company is different and, depending on where you end up, could mean upward mobility.

 Summing it up